 Tolerances influence the cost, obviously.
-When developing products, tolerances will get on your path at a certain moment.
+When developing products, tolerance management will get on your path at a certain moment.
 For rather simple designs this might not be a big deal.
 However, even here, a right approach could reduce costs or avoid surprises on costs later in the production.
 Once developing high precision structures, moving systems or complex product housings, you could gain a lot with the right approach.
-How can you manage tolerances to reduce costs and improve robustness of a system?
+How can you manage tolerance to reduce costs and improve robustness of a system?

 Value engineering starts early

 Tolerances are often taken into account during the detailed design phase.
 This can force the mechanical designer to put in a lot of strict tolerances where they aren’t necessary.
 E.g. when there are too many separate parts in the tolerance chain, the wrong system components or production techniques are selected.
 So how should you do it?

 When developing precise systems, thinking about tolerance in the detailed design phase is too late if you want to have an impact on final cost and manufacturability of a system.
 The big clue is to start with the full system architecture.
 Get to know the full system and all its limitations early in the project.
 What are the links between subsystems?
 What are the allowable tolerances of each subsystem?
 Once this is mapped, you can distribute the tolerances over the entire chain.
 Then you can do a feasibility check of all subsystems, by adding the interfaces and the standard tolerances of the predicted production technique.
 Next, check if these production techniques are still in line with the product and development target cost.

 A basic principle of value engineering is to spread your tolerances in the chain to the most cost effectively manufactured parts or sub-systems.